mono/website/docs/getting-started/install/linux/index.md

 Security updates for older releases
 -----------------------------------

-Due to our repository management software, we are unable to directly offer security fixes in our standard reposijtories for any version of Mono other than the latest.
+Due to our repository management software, we are unable to directly offer security fixes in our standard repositories for any version of Mono other than the latest.

 If you are running a snapshot version, and want security support, add a repository as appropriate from the list below: